 The University generally seeks approval from federal funding agencies for any changes in the scope of work, changes in key personnel, and requests for additional funds.

-On most federal grants, Research Administration has the authority to approve transfer of funds between budget categories (including pre-award costs up to 90 days in advance of the start date), no-cost extensions of up to one year, and the carrying forward of unobligated balances from one funding period to the next.
+On most federal grants, the Grants Management division has the authority to approve transfer of funds between budget categories (including pre-award costs up to 90 days in advance of the start date), no-cost extensions of up to one year, and the carrying forward of unobligated balances from one funding period to the next.

 Carry-Over of Funds